philiplb/CRUDlex/docs/html/0.9.10/_sources/api/EntityDefinition.txt

         Gets the read only field names like the id or the created_at.

-        :returns: array the read only field names
+        :returns: string[] the read only field names

     .. php:method:: getType($fieldName)